How is poverty measured in the United States?

 - It is not adjusted for changes in the standard of living over time; and

-- Its strict definition of measurement units—"family"—as persons related by blood or marriage does not reflect the nature of many households, including those made up of cohabitors, unmarried partners with children from previous relationships, and foster children.
+- Its strict definition of measurement units—"family"—as persons living in the same household who are related by birth, marriage, or adoption does not reflect the nature of many 21st century households, including those made up of cohabitors, unmarried partners with children from previous relationships, and foster children.

 For poverty estimates at the state and local levels, researchers recommend consulting the Census Bureau's American Community Survey (ACS), the largest household survey in the United States, which is part of the 2010 Decennial Census Program.
 In contrast to the decennial Census, the ACS is conducted annually, although often data from two, three, or five years are averaged together to increase the precision of estimates for smaller geographic areas.